McCullum/Loan-Calculator/Readme.txt

 If you find any problem or you have any suggestion, then please suggest me.

-Any help would be appriciate.
+Any help would be appriciated.

 Thank you.